-Did you know that you can actually use Jedi meditations from Star Wars?
+Did you know that you can actually use Jedi meditations techniques from Star Wars?

 Ever since Jedi became an officially recognised religion in the UK, people have been trying techniques from Star Wars, including Jedi meditation.
 And many people have asked how to become a Jedi.

 There are tons of life lessons from Star Wars.